 Leonard B. Archer (1913-2003)

-Leonard B. Archer will be inducted into the Wisconsin Library Hall of Fame on October 23, 2013 at the annual conference of the Wisconsin Library Association in Green Bay, WI.
+Leonard B. Archer was inducted into the Wisconsin Library Hall of Fame on October 23, 2013 at the annual conference of the Wisconsin Library Association in Green Bay, WI.
 Archer served as Director of the Oshkosh Public Library (1958 to 1978) and held as joint appointment as Director of the Winnefox Library System.
 He initiated bookmobile service for Winnebago County and was instrumental in establishing the Winnefox Library System.
 He was an advocate for intellectual freedom and served as chair of the Wisconsin Library Association’s (WLA) Intellectual Freedom Committee (1963-65).
 He was named Librarian of the Year by WLA in 1975.
 He was awarded the Chancellor’s Medal for work with the University of Wisconsin-Oshkosh in developing a “people’s university” in the public library.
 After retirement he moved to Middleton, WI in 1978 where he became active with the Middleton Public Library as a member of the library board and the Friends of the Library.
 He also served on the board of the South Central Library System.
 Archer was born in Petersburg, VA.
 He received a BA degree from the University of Richmond and a library degree from Emory University.
 Prior to coming to Wisconsin he worked in libraries in the District of Columbia, Detroit, MI, Plainfield, VT, and Rutland, VT.
 Archer was married to Marion Fuller Archer, who was a children's librarian, author, and faculty member at the University of Wisconsin - Oshkosh.
 Meeting rooms at the Middleton Public Library are named for Leonard Archer and Marion Archer.